fleetdm/fleet/docs/infrastructure/configuring-the-fleet-binary.md

 ##### `redis_address`

-The address of the Redis server which Kolide should connect to.
+The address of the Redis server which Fleet should connect to.
 Include the hostname and port.

 - Default value: `localhost:3306`
 - Default value: `localhost:6379`